 "White Spirituals from the Sacred Harp: The Alabama Sacred Harp Convention."
 This recording released as compact disc in March, 1992, and as cassette tape in October, 1993, is a reissue of a classic 1977 LP of a 1959 all-day singing (actually the United Convention) in Fyffe, Alabama, recorded by the folk-musicologist Alan Lomax, using stereo recording equipment of the day.
 In spite of imperfections that could not be corrected in the CD, this remains one of the best field recordings, noteworthy particularly for its strong bass sound.
 It presents 20 songs as well as remarkable spoken portions.
 Noteworthy is the testimonial of the young Joyce Smith, now Joyce Walton, a prominent Alabama singer, who eloquently sums up the meaning of Sacred Harp singing.
 The recording captures the unabashed spirituality of an authentic Southern singing and the truly folk-derived singing style that is becoming increasingly difficult to find in contemporary singings.
 This was the first commercial CD of an authentic shape-note singing.
 However this particular New World CD is out of print, but the excellent liner notes are still on the New World Records site.
 An expanded version with additional songs from Lomax's master tapes of the same singing is available from Rounder Records (see item immediately below).
 Downloadable MP3 files of all the songs can be found in various places on the Web, most notably the Alam Lomax Archives at the Association for Cultural Equity.
 To search for Sacred Harp songs at this site, go to the Sound Recordings page and search for "shape note."

 "Harp of a Thousand Strings: All Day Singing from The Sacred Harp," and "And Glory Shone Around: More All Day Singing from The Sacred Harp."
 Field recordings by Alan Lomax of the 1959 United Sacred Harp Musical Association Convention.
 These CDs released in January, 1998, are Vols.
 9 and 10, respectively in the 13-CD series Alan Lomax's "Southern Journey" on Rounder Records.
 They are 20-bit digital remasterings of Lomax's recordings of the 1959 United Convention and cover more material than in the New World album "White Spirituals from The Sacred Harp" described immediately above (New World's license of the material has expired).
 Vol. 9 (Rounder 1709) contains 26 selections including 20 also on the New World album plus 5 additional songs and an expanded memorial lesson.
 Vol. 10 (Rounder 1710) contains mostly previously unreleased material in which Lomax experimented with different mikings.
 There are notable closing remarks by Sacred Harp composer A.M.
 Cagle.
 Each album includes Lomax's detailed liner notes and photographs of a 1941 singing in Tennessee.
-These CDs and mp3 downloads can now be purchased from sellers affiliated with Amazon.com.
+These CDs are no longer sold by Rounder, but used copies and mp3 downloads can now be purchased through Amazon.com.

 Alan Lomax's handwritten field notes from his visit to the above singing have been imaged and are available at the online Library of Congress's Alan Lomax Collection of manuscripts.
 Jesse Pearlman Karlsberg reported that the relevant material is located on images 84, 86, 88, and 90.

 "Sacred Harp Singing," by the Alabama Sacred Harp Singing Convention of August, 1942.
 Eighteen songs sung by traditional singers and recorded by George Pullen Jackson and Alan Lomax.
 Although the sound reproduction is poor because of limitations of the equipment of the time, the unique qualities of traditional Alabama Sacred Harp singing are clearly heard.
 The excellent liner notes indicate that some of the songs are led by Sacred Harp greats Paine Denson, Howard Denson, and A. Marcus Cagle.
 The recording had been available in LP and cassette format produced by the Archives of Folk Culture, Library of Congress (catalog No. AFS-L11).
-It was reissued on CD by Rounder Records (#1503) in 1997, but it may no longer be available at their online store.
+It was reissued on CD by Rounder Records (#1503) in 1997, but it is apparently out of print.

 "Fasola Omaha: First Nebraska All-Day Singing, March 28, 1998" Twenty-six songs from the first Omaha All-Day Sacred Harp singing.
 Many Midwest singers attended this strong and enthusiastic singing from the 1991 Edition of The Sacred Harp.
 Recorded digitally by TESCO productions.
 Available in CD-R and cassette format for $15.00 and $12.00, respectively, including postage and handling.
 Mail orders to Tom Sharman, 12418 "B" Street, Omaha, NE 68144-4141, phone 800-365-3503.